 Since most of your leads are looking for social proof, it makes sense to add some video testimonials from happy former clients to your introduction video as well.

-While social proof is an increasingly important way to vet Realtors, many people take anonymous, written reviews with a grain of salt.
+While social proof is an increasingly important way to vet real estate agents, many people take anonymous, written reviews with a grain of salt.

 After all, it’s very easy for pretty much anyone to sit down and write a fake review!